Soumyajit4119/MarkMyGfG/README.md

   <img width="80%" src=./assets/md_output.png
 </p>

->❗Note :
+>‼️Note :
+> 1. Don't leave any spaces after problem name.
-> 1. In case of multiple examples, add a blank line after each example and each example should contain input, output and explanation in separate lines.
+> 2. In case of multiple examples, add a blank line after each example and each example should contain input, output and explanation in separate lines.
-> 2. Each constraint should start from a new line.
+> 3. Each constraint should start from a new line.

-## 🛣️ Roadmap
+## 🎯 Roadmap

 Planned features for future releases: